Find Affordable College Courses

 2 Yearly Graduations

 University of California - Irvine comes in at #3 on our list of the most popular colleges offering doctor's degrees in culture studies.
-Roughly 36,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-For the 2020-2021 academic year, 2 doctor's degrees were handed out to culture studies majors at UC Irvine.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 2 people received their doctor's degree in culture studies from UC Irvine.
+About 100% of this group were women, and 75% were students from an underrepresented racial-ethnic group.

 1 Yearly Graduations